thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 # Troubleshooting

+## minstrel-measurement package doesn't appear in menuconfig of OpenWRT/LEDE

+When no entry for the measurement package appears under "Languages/Lua" then the feed may not be present or some dependencies are not resolved correctly.

+First check whether the packages of a feed are available and installed and then check the dependencies.

+All dependencies are listed in the search result section of ```menuconfig```.
+Enter ```/``` and then type into the search dialog the phrase ```minstrel-measurement``` and all matching packages and options are lists together with their location and the dependencies.
+When there exists more than one choises for certain package, i.e. one act as a drop-in replacement for the other then the dependencies are not resolved.
+In section Network the packages ```iw``` and ```iw-full``` are such drop-in replacements the measurement package depends on.
+Here the package ```iw-full``` should be selected.

 ## ssid cannot be determined by a node

 Maybe the wrong package of iw is installed.
 Please check the dependencies.
 At OpenWRT / LEDE are two variant of iw available.
 As a test try to run, i.e. ```iw wlan0 info```.